Kakheti: Seventeenth century: Abbas I's invasions, Teimuraz I, struggle for survival

 In 1656, Shah Abbas II made another attempt to settle Turkoman tribes in Kakheti.
 As a result, in 1659, Georgians revolted again, tens of thousands Turkomans were massacred, or forced to leave Kakheti.
 The location, Gatsqvetila (‘Exterminated’), where the most Qizilbashes were slaughtered, became infamous.
 By 1660, Shah acknowledged his failure in Kakheti.
 However, Safavids also threatened retaliation if rebel leaders did not surrender.
 Bidzina Cholokashvili, Shalva and Elizbar Eristavis of Ksani chose to sacrifice their lives to avoid further bloodshed and traveled to Isfahan, where they were executed.
-The events of the 1659 Uprising produced numerous oral traditions, especially in mountainous regions of eastern Georgia - Tusheti, Pshavi and Khevsureti, where poems dedicated to local heroes became popular.
+The events of the Kakhetian Uprising (1659) produced numerous oral traditions, especially in mountainous regions of eastern Georgia - Tusheti, Pshavi and Khevsureti, where poems dedicated to local heroes became popular.
 In the nineteenth century, Vazha-Pshavela used these traditions to create one of his finest poems, Bakhtrioni (1892), while his fellow writer Akaki Tsereteli produced another classic of Georgian literature, Bashi-Achuki (1896).
 Bashi-Achuki (1956) is also a Soviet Georgian historical drama film directed by Leo Esakia.

-In 1664, Archil II (1664-1675), the eldest son of the Kartlian King Vakhtang V, was confirmed as a new King of Kakheti, nominally converting to Islam.
+In 1664, Archil II, the eldest son of the Kartlian King Vakhtang V, was confirmed as a new King of Kakheti, nominally converting to Islam.
 Eleven years of the Archil's reign proved to be the most successful period of the calamitous seventeenth century.
 Archil II managed to start a long process of the revival of Kakheti.
 During his reign tens of deserted villages were repopulated, churches and monasteries repaired, castles rebuilt.
 In addition, Telavi - insignificant town during the fifteenth-seventeenth centuries - emerged as a new political and urban center of the Kingdom.
 Effectively exploiting military resources of his father's realm, Archil II organized several victorious expeditions in Dagestan, forcing mountaineers to submission.
 As a result, during the reign of Archil II inroads of the Dagestani bands decreased significantly.
 However, in 1675, he had to leave Kakheti, while Heraclius I was forced to stay in Isfahan for years, before his nominal conversion to Islam.

 From 1676 to 1703 Kakheti was put under direct control of the Safavid appointed khans, whose authority being merely nominal.
-Iranian khans, unable to deal with the Georgian nobility backed by restive vassal of the Safavids George XI of Kartli (1676-1688; 1703-1709), tried to weaken aristocratic resistance by encouraging further incursions and migration of the Dagestanis’ into Kakhetian lands.
+Iranian khans, unable to deal with the Georgian nobility backed by restive vassal of the Safavids George XI, tried to weaken aristocratic resistance by encouraging further incursions and migration of the Dagestanis’ into Kakhetian lands.